-Skagua, as it is known by the Tlingit, meaning windy place, is used by Chilkoots and Chilkats for hunting and fishing.
+Skaqua or Shgagwéi, as it is known by the Tlingit, a windy place with “white caps on the water,” is used by Chilkoots and Chilkats for hunting and fishing.
 A few of these Native Americans settle in the quieter areas of Smuggler’s Cove, Nahku Bay and Dyea, head of the Chilkoot trail, a centuries-old Indian trading route becoming popular with early prospectors heading into the Yukon.
 In the 1880s, U.S. Navy and Army patrols establish federal presence in the area.

 In June, Skookum Jim, a Tlingit packer from Dyea and Tagish, leads Capt.
 William Moore, a member of Canada’s Ogilvie survey party, over a new pass up the Skaqua river valley.
 It is later named White Pass for the Canadian Interior minister.
 In October, Moore returns with his son, Bernard.
 They lay claim to 160 acres in the valley floor and begin work on a cabin and dock.
 They call the place Mooresville.